sumeetparekh94/geo-sat/README.md

 * Stitched raster mosaic file with the name _mosaic.tif_

 On running the _geo_sat_driver_, a directory have a unique_id as its name gest generated in the _output_ directory and it has the following files:
-* .tif file (This is so that it can be used for map creation or using softwares like QGIS to use image as a layer)
+* _.tif_ file (This is so that it can be used for map creation or using softwares like QGIS to use image as a layer)
-* .png file with black background
+* _.png_ file with black background
-* _raw.png file with transparent backgound (so that it can be overlayed onto the drawn geometry)
+* _ _raw.png_ file with transparent backgound (so that it can be overlayed onto the drawn geometry)
-* .xml file containing the geospatial metadata
+* _.xml_ file containing the geospatial metadata

+You can take a look at a few sample outputs in the output directory of this repository.